rafaelpcarneiro/fakeNewsAnalysis/TRASH/README.md

-This is the trash can where code with bugs and/or with poor performance are thrown up.
+This is the trash can where code with bugs and/or with poor performance are thrown.